rewarewa with comb-like flowers loved by tūī

 Diet

-Produces long, tubular, red flowers rich in nectar, attracting tūī, bellbirds, and kākā.
-Flowers followed by large, woody seed pods containing winged seeds that are wind-dispersed.
-Flowers spectacular in spring, with tree often covered in red blooms that are a magnet for native birds.
+Produces long, tubular, red flowers rich in nectar.
+Attracts tūī, bellbirds, and kākā.
+Flowers followed by large, woody seed pods containing winged seeds.

 Habitat

 Lowland and montane forests throughout North Island and northern South Island.
-A tree of hills, ridges, and well-drained slopes.
-Often found in regenerating bush and along forest margins where light is bright and competition fierce.
-A tree of edges, a pioneer of open places.
+Tree of hills, ridges, and well-drained slopes.
+Often found in regenerating bush.

 Range

-Found throughout the North Island and northern South Island (north of Greymouth and Kaikoura).
-Most common in lowland and montane forests, particularly on hillslopes, ridges, and in regenerating bush where light is bright and competition fierce.
+Found throughout North Island and northern South Island (north of Greymouth and Kaikoura).
+Most common in lowland and montane forests on hillslopes and ridges.

 Endemism